create3000/x_ite/docs/_posts/components/VolumeRendering/CartoonVolumeStyle.md

 ### SFColorRGBA [in, out] **orthogonalColor** 1 1 1 1 <small>[0,1]</small>

-OrthogonalColor is used for surface normals that are orthogonal (perpendicular) to viewer's current location.
+*orthogonalColor* is used for surface normals that are orthogonal (perpendicular) to viewer's current location.

 #### Hint